sfcgeorge/sniffux/README.md

 # Sniffux

 Use user-agent string to reason about UX expectations.
-E.g. Should the Cancel button in dialigues be on the left or the right?
+E.g. Should the Cancel button in dialogues be on the left or the right?
 You may then use this information to serve your users a version of your site that matches their expectations and is consistent with the UX they are used to.

 ## Installation